-- High competence in at least two different sports. - Genuine interest in the physiological and psychological elements of sport. - Ability to relate theoretical study to the practical environment.
+- High competence in at least two different sports. - Genuine interest in the physiological and psychological elements of sport. - Ability to relate theoretical study to the practical environment and own performance.

-- When students consider selecting GCSE PE as an option, they should be aware that there is considerable emphasis on the theoretical and written work, and they should be prepared to work as hard in this area as in their practical activities. - Attendance at St. Gabriel's PE extra-curricular is compulsory.
+- When students consider selecting GCSE PE as an option, they should be aware that there is considerable emphasis on the theoretical and written work, and they should be prepared to work as hard in this area as in their practical activities. - Attendance at St. Gabriel's PE extra-curricular is compulsory. - If they do not compete at club level in at least one sport.